Viewer Rating

 The film critiques a rigid, hypocritical, and judgmental form of Christian moralism, exemplified by characters like Ms. Farmer and Jim Cunningham, whose actions lead to censorship and the cover-up of abuse.
 The narrative exposes their flaws and the harm they inflict.

-Donnie Darko does not contain any discernible LGBTQ+ characters or themes.
-The narrative focuses on other elements, and queer identity is not depicted in any capacity, leading to a net impact of N/A.
+Donnie Darko does not include any identifiable LGBTQ+ characters or themes.
+The film's narrative focuses on themes of time travel, destiny, and suburban hypocrisy, without engaging with queer identities or experiences in any capacity.

 The movie does not contain any action or adventure elements.